pilanza/Scarlet-RPG/README.md

 #### Discord.js
 Discord.js will be used to make all integration with discord.
-Can be downloaded using ```npm install discord.js```
 The documentation can be found at: https://discord.js.org/docs/packages/discord.js/14.14.1
 Version: 14.14.1

 #### Composer
-Composer will be used to manage php dependencies
+Composer will be used to manage php dependencies.
 Can be downloaded at: https://getcomposer.org/download/
+Version: 2.5.8

 #### Laravel
-Laravel will be used to make the database
+Laravel will be used to make the database.
+The documentation can be found at: https://laravel.com/docs/10.x/installation